• Add description, images, menus and links to your mega menu

 7. AI and Data Become Coffee Infrastructure

-AI moves from experimentation to infrastructure and optimizing:
+AI moves from experimentation to infrastructure, optimizing:

 • Demand planning

-• Inventory optimation
+• Inventory optimization

 • Disease detection and yield forecasting

-8. At-Home Premium Brewing Outpaces Coffee shop Growth
+8. At-Home Premium Brewing Outpaces Coffee Shop Growth

 Coffee shops shift toward: